 Each year, James conducted summer fieldwork off the coast of Nova Scotia, capturing and equipping turtles with tracking devices.
 Every fall the turtles migrated south, and every summer the turtles returned to northern waters to feed on jellyfish and other gelatinous prey.
 James was beginning to understand their migration routes, but he did not yet understand the factors influencing when the turtles migrated.
 “Was there some kind of cue, such as day length or declining water temperature?”
 James asked.
 “Was it declining food availability?
 Could we predict when they were going to leave based on any of these variables?”

 Turtle tracking devices relayed location and movement, but to understand potential environmental cues affecting migration, James needed more information.
 So he worked with Scott Sherrill-Mix, a graduate student at Dalhousie University in Nova Scotia.
-They studied data from twenty-seven turtles, tracked between 1999 and 2004, and matched turtle locations with environmental satellite data to see if changes in ocean temperature and food supply affected their behavior.To complement the incomplete ocean temperature records obtained from the turtle tracking devices, Sherrill-Mix obtained sea surface temperature data from the Geostationary Operational Environmental Satellite (GOES) and the Advanced Very High Resolution Radiometer (AVHRR) Oceans Pathfinder instrument, available from the NASA Physical Oceanography Distributed Active Archive Center.
+They studied data from twenty-seven turtles, tracked between 1999 and 2004, and matched turtle locations with environmental satellite data to see if changes in ocean temperature and food supply affected their behavior.To complement the incomplete ocean temperature records obtained from the turtle tracking devices, Sherrill-Mix obtained sea surface temperature data from the Geostationary Operational Environmental Satellite (GOES) and the Advanced Very High Resolution Radiometer (AVHRR) Oceans Pathfinder instrument, available from NASA's Physical Oceanography Distributed Active Archive Center (PO.DAAC).

 Observing leatherback food supply was more difficult than determining sea surface temperature.
 Sherrill-Mix said, “We were really interested in changes in jellyfish abundance, but there are no counts of jellyfish in the open ocean.”
 Part of the reason there is little data on jellyfish is because satellite sensors cannot measure jellyfish populations directly.
 However, satellites can detect a common jellyfish food source, phytoplankton, the microscopic plants that float near the ocean’s surface.
 Because phytoplankton contain a green pigment called chlorophyll, large concentrations of them can color the ocean green; satellites can observe these changes in ocean color.
 “We hoped that chlorophyll data would approximate jellyfish concentrations,” Sherrill-Mix said.
-He used ocean color data from the Moderate Resolution Imaging Spectroradiometer (MODIS) sensor and from the Sea-Viewing Wide Field-of-View Sensor (SeaWiFS), both available from the NASA Ocean Biology Processing Group.
+He used ocean color data from the Moderate Resolution Imaging Spectroradiometer (MODIS) sensor and from the Sea-Viewing Wide Field-of-View Sensor (SeaWiFS), both available from NASA's Ocean Biology DAAC (OB.DAAC).

 James said, “We were able to tap into these databases pretty quickly and grab values relative to each turtle’s position.
 I want to stress the value of making the environmental data free, and making it available on the Web.
 The continuity is really important for projects like ours.”